-INTERDISCIPLINARY (SELF-DESIGNED) MAJOR (INT)
+INTERDISCIPLINARY (SELF-DESIGNED MAJOR (INT)

 Students wishing to explore courses of study not offered by individual departments or by existing interdisciplinary majors may petition for a self-designed, interdisciplinary major.
-Under the guidance of a faculty committee specially appointed by the academic dean, such students may develop majors combining courses from several departments or areas.
+Under the guidance of a faculty committee specially appointed by a college dean, such students may develop majors combining courses from several departments or areas.

 Each interdisciplinary major must have a coherent thematic principle governing the selection and sequencing of courses in the major, must include a culminating project or thesis which demonstrates the outcomes of the major, and must be approved in all particulars by the specially appointed committee.
-Students who would like to explore an interdisciplinary major are urged to consult with the academic dean and the registrar.
+Students who would like to explore an interdisciplinary major are urged to consult with the college dean and the registrar.
+Interdisciplinary majors must be approved prior to the start of the student's junior year.